 You also build resilience to more pain in the future.
 There will be more challenging experiences but having faith in the healing process and trusting your abilities to get over it will help you tremendously.

 A breakup isn’t necessarily a bad thing.
 It can turn into a life-changing period in your journey that prepares you for what comes next.
-And that’s a better version of yourself, new people, more experience, and a stronger mindset.
+And that’s a better version of yourself, new people, more experienced, and a stronger mindset.